kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 #### Runtime Configuration

-Kadena uses SQLite for caching & persisting various by default.
+Kuro uses SQLite for caching & persisting various by default.
 Upon request, Oracle, MS SQL Server, Postgres, and generic ODBC backends are also available.

 * `apiPort`: what port to host the REST API identical to the [Pact development server](http://pact-language.readthedocs.io/en/latest/pact-reference.html#rest-api)
-* `logDir`: what directory to use for writing the HTTP logs, the Kadena logs, and the various SQLite databases.
+* `logDir`: what directory to use for writing the HTTP logs, the Kuro logs, and the various SQLite databases.
 * `enableDebug`: should the node write any logs

-While this is pretty low level tuning, Kadena nodes can be configured to use different concurrency backends.
+While this is pretty low level tuning, Kuro nodes can be configured to use different concurrency backends.
 We recommend the following defaults but please reach out to us if you have questions about tuning.

 ```